 Our students complete courses with us for lots of different reasons.
 They might be applying for a job that requires a Food Handler Certificate, or setting up a food van and need a Food Safety Supervisor certificate, or just want to learn some of the basics.
 Whatever the reason, our nationally recognised courses meet all legislative requirements across Australia and will give you the food safety knowledge you need.

 At an introductory level, we have a non-accredited course called Introduction to Food Safety, which teaches students basic food safety skills.
 After this course is completed, students receive a certificate of completion.

 We also have a nationally recognised Food Handler course.
 This course provides students with the knowledge and skills required to work as a Food Handler.
 Once they’ve finished, the students receive a nationally recognised statement of attainment for the unit of competency SITXFSA001 Use hygienic practices for food safety.
 This is more commonly known as a ‘Food Handling certificate’.

-We also offer the official Australian Institute of Food Safety Food Safety Supervisor course.
-This is our most popular course, and not only teaches students all of the necessary skills for safe food handling, but also how to monitor and maintain food safety in a business, including a Food Safety Program.
+We also offer the official AIFS Food Safety Supervisor course.
+This is our most popular course, and not only teaches students all of the necessary skills for safe food handling but also how to monitor and maintain food safety in a business, including a Food Safety Program.

-If you have already completed the Food Handler course, then you can become a Food Safety Supervisor by taking our Advanced Food Safety course (not applicable for students in New South Wales).
+If you have already completed the Food Handler course, then you can become a Food Safety Supervisor by taking our Advanced Food Safety course (not applicable to students in New South Wales).